jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.7.33 RaiseWalls
+#### 7.7.34 RaiseWalls

-Raises walls in a DEM along a line or around a polygon, e.g. a watershed.
+Raises walls in a DEM along a line or around a polygon, e.g. a watershed..

 *Parameters*: